TibixDev/TibixBlog/_posts/2022-05-04-adding-an-mpv-play-button-to-youtube.md

 Clicking the button shows a little waiting animation upon which mpv will start and the play the video accordingly.
 We did it!
 ![mpv playing a video](https://i.imgur.com/cXjxsfQ.png)

-If you're interested in trying out this little project yourself, or contribute to it, feel see [this](https://github.com/TibixDev/MPVPlay) repository.
+If you're interested in trying out this little project yourself, or contributing to it, feel see [this](https://github.com/TibixDev/MPVPlay) repository.

-# 0x07 Conclusion
+## 0x07 Conclusion
 All in all, this project was really fun to work on, albeit a bit annoying at times.
 I guess the stereotype of a programmer preferring to take a week to automate a task that takes 10 seconds at most is true afterall.

-If you're still reading this, thank you for coming along on this journey.
+If you're still reading this, thank you for coming along with me on this journey.
 I hope you enjoyed it!

 *Last edit: 2022/05/04*